Joker: Folie à Deux: Cast

-Additionally, Connor Storrie appears as a young Arkham inmate who spies on Arthur throughout the film before murdering him and is implied to become the next Joker, though Phillips did not confirm if this character is the Joker who becomes Batman's enemy.
+Additionally, Connor Storrie appears as a young Arkham inmate who spies on Arthur throughout the film before murdering him and is implied to become the next Joker, though Phillips did not confirm if this character is the Joker who becomes Batman's archenemy.
 Tim Dillon appears as an Arkham Asylum guard who asks Arthur to sign his book; Marc Maron's likeness as Gene Ufland is used for the book.
 Nick Cave is heard in the film's opening animated sequence as the singing voice of Joker's shadow.
 Archive footage from Joker of both Robert De Niro as Murray Franklin and Frances Conroy as Penny Fleck is used.

 Production

 Development

 Joker (2019) was intended to be a standalone film.
 Warner Bros. intended for it to launch DC Black, a line of DC Comics–based films unrelated to the DC Extended Universe (DCEU) franchise with darker, more experimental material, similar to the DC Black Label comics publisher.
 However, even before the film wrapped, Joaquin Phoenix told director Todd Phillips that he did not feel ready to leave Arthur Fleck behind; one night while falling asleep, Phoenix had a dream of his character performing onstage, telling jokes and singing, giving him the idea of possibly doing a musical sequel.
 They then brought the idea to producer Toby Emmerich.
 Phillips said in August 2019 that he would be interested in making a sequel, depending on the film's performance and if Phoenix was interested, but he later clarified that "the movie's not set up to [have] a sequel.
 We always pitched it as one movie, and that's it".

 In October 2019, Phoenix spoke of reprising his role as Arthur Fleck, saying: "I can't stop thinking about it... if there's something else, we can do with Joker that might be interesting".
 In another interview, he said: "It's nothing that I really wanted to do prior to working on this movie.
 I don't know that there is [more to do] ...
 Because it seemed endless, the possibilities of where we can go with the character".
 He was paid $20 million for his involvement.
 As the film went on to earn more than $1 billion, Phoenix and Phillips thought about a possible follow-up in the form of a Broadway theatre show.
 They did not consider making a conventional sequel depicting Arthur's development into Batman's nemesis by turning him into the Clown Prince of Crime or putting him in charge of a criminal syndicate, regardless of the original film depicting the murder of Bruce Wayne's parents.
 Phillips preferred to focus on how Arthur's breakdown captivated Gotham, being interested in examining how the very idea of entertainment went from movies and television to whatever scandal the news currently air.